Skip to main content

 Quick start guide

-Welcome to this tutorial in which we will guide you through running a simple simulation and getting results, using the Treble web app.
+Welcome to this tutorial in which we will guide you through running a simple simulation, obtaining results and setting up an auralization, using the Treble Web App.

-To open Treble, go to app.treble.tech.
+After you have activated your Treble account, open Treble by navigating to app.treble.tech on your internet browser of choice.
 There, you’ll be presented with the home screen.
-On the home screen you see all of your projects and spaces.
+On the home screen you will see all of your recent projects and spaces.
 An example project is pre-loaded by default, featuring four pre-configured spaces to explore.

 Treble home screen